deniz-sun/ebpf/README.md

 ## **Monitoring and Blocking Command Line arguments**
 This application is for monitoring shell command lines and possibly block unwanted comments.
-Currently the blocking functionality does not stop execution but the bash commands are detected and printed with the related process id.
+[Work in progress]

 Compile and run with eunomia-bpf tools

     ./ecc track.c